erinnerim/pluralbug/README.md

 -   "-pb del" for "delete".
 Example "-pb del <message>" will immediately delete its own message.
 Used mainly for testing purposes.
 -   "-pb r" for "replace".
 This is usually the most common command to be used.
 Example "-pb r <message>" will delete this message and replace it with one sent by pluralbug containing the same text.
 -   "-pb help" to display options.
 -   "-pb pfp" to change profile picture.
-Currently only .png images are accepted.
 Example:
-    -   "-pb pfp name *path/to/file*" will change the profile picture for the current (pseudo) user.
+    -   "-pb pfp name /path/to/image.png" will change the profile picture for the current (pseudo) user.

 ### Notes on Current Limitations and Further Improvements